-On the internet, there are restrictions on a few pharmaceutical drugs which prompts some drug companies to hacks websites and fills its pages with illegal drug advertisements.
+On the internet, there are restrictions on a few pharmaceutical drugs which prompts some drug companies to hacks websites, manipulates search results with spammy keywords and fills its pages with illegal drug advertisements.
 They do it to take advantage of the visitors to your website who’d be repulsed and never visit your site again.
 Or they’ll click on the ad and will be redirected to the hacker’s website.

 3. Accessing Information

 Data, especially for e-commerce websites are valuable.
 These data are not available publicly and therefore they are unique.
 Black-hat hackers sometimes hack sites to retrieve data or information like contact addresses, medical records, personal preferences, pictures, financial information, etc. Hackers use this information:

 - To damage reputation by publishing sensitive data.

 - To blackmail the website from where the data has been retrieved and much more.

 It need not be only financial information!
 Even data like email address can be used to launch a massive spam attack.
 Other malicious attempts could be along the line of damaging the reputation of an individual by posting sensitive pictures.
 If the hacked site conducts online business, publication of customer information will not just damage the reputation of the establishment but also ruin the trust of your customers.